adswa/mpi-datamanagement-ws/docs/index.md

 We ask all participants to adhere to a code of conduct for the virtual meeting.
 It can be found in the section [Code of Conduct](coc.md).

+### Questions

+Do you have questions or are missing information on this website?
+Here are your options:

+1. Please check out the [Frequently Asked Questions (FAQ)](FAQ.md) which might already provide an answer to your question.
+2. Please open a [new Issue on GitHub](https://github.com/adswa/mpi-datamanagement-ws/issues).
+We will then update the website accordingly with an answer.
+Please note, that the GitHub issues are public.
+3. Write us an e-mail at [datamanagement.mpi@gmail.com](mailto:datamanagement.mpi@gmail.com).

 # Instructors

 |  **Adina Wagner** | Personal website and contact details:  [adina-wagner.com](https://adina-wagner.com)      |